DigitalNZ/supplejack/_posts/2017-12-04-installation-walk-through-by-example.md

 #### Boot Solr

 Cd into your API directory and run `bundle exec rails generate sunspot_rails:install`.
 You will be asked if you wish to overwrite sunpot.yml?
 Answer Yes.

-If there is a solr directory, you will need to remove it `rm -rf solr`.

 Now run: